leonardocrociani/leonardocrociani/README.md

 - 👋 Hi, I’m @leonardocrociani
-- 👀 I’m interested in code, motorcycle, sociology
+- I’m interested in code, motorcycle, business.
-- 🌱 I’m currently learning express (a framework for nodejs)
+- I’m currently workin on a project named Noxes.
+It's about educational notes.
-- 📫 How to reach me : mail : l.crociani@outlook.com
+- How to reach me : mail : l.crociani@outlook.com

 <!---
 leonardocrociani/leonardocrociani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.